avnet-iotconnect/iotc-wiced-sdk/README.md

 ```

 * In the same Startup tab, clear Run Commands area, default is the phrase "stepi", which should be removed
-* In the Common tab, click the "Launch in background "
+* In the Common tab, click the "Launch in background"

 ### Debugging with CY8CKIT-062-WiFi-BT (PSoC 6 WiFi-BT Pioneer Kit)

 (from https://community.cypress.com/t5/WICED-Studio-Wi-Fi-Combo/Debugger-failing-to-launch-quot-error-erasing-flash-with/m-p/28810)

-* The build target needs to be `demo.iotconnect_demo-CY8CKIT_062-debug download download_apps run`

 Ensure that the following items are modified in the default debug configuration for your OS
 (eg. 43xxx_Wi-Fi_Debug_Linux64) before debugging: